Daily UAP/UFO news · gov drops · sightings · witness accounts

 The reviewer suggests AAWSAP produced questionable results relative to its substantial funding, implying poor value for taxpayer investment.

-Summary generated by AI · may contain errors
+Analysis by Claude · may contain errors

 Former Pentagon investigator Luis Elizondo claims he handled recovered UAP materials and describes a classified Pentagon operation called Interloper aimed at capturing UAPs near nuclear weapons sites.